 Bills Would Replace Criminal Penalties for Possession of Small Amounts of Marijuana with a Fine

-The Rhode Island House and Senate on Tuesday voted in favor of twin bills that would reduce the penalty for possession of marijuana to a $150 civil fine for most offenses.
+The Rhode Island House and Senate Judiciary Committees on Tuesday voted in favor of two bills that would reduce the penalty for possession of marijuana to a $150 civil fine for most offenses.

 H 7092 and its companion bill, S 2253, would make possession of less than an ounce of marijuana a civil infraction, similar to a parking ticket, and would remove the criminal penalties that currently exist.
 Marijuana possession is now punishable in Rhode Island by up to a $500 fine and up to a year in jail.

 The bills will now go to their respective floors for a full vote.

 A January poll from Public Policy Polling showed an overwhelming 65 percent of likely voters supported decreasing the penalties for simple possession of less than an ounce of marijuana by removing the possibility of jail time and making the offense a civil citation.
 Such a change received support from across the political spectrum, with 73 percent of Democrats, 64 percent of Republicans, and 60 percent of independents in favor of the measure.